 Child's last name Child's first name Date of Birth

--

-]

 Parent 1 Parent 2

 Last name Last name

 First name First name

 Date of birth Date of birth

 National Insurance number National Insurance number

 Home phone number Home phone number

 Mobile number Mobile number

 Address Address

 Postcode Postcode

-Please tick the box if you are in recei ☐ Income Support ☐ Income-based Jobseekers Allowan ce pelow:
+Please tick the box if you are in receipt of any of the benefits listed below:

+□ Income Support

+□ Income-based Jobseekers Allowance

-☐ Income-related Employment and S☐ Support from NASS (National Asy Act 1999 • • rt 6 of the Immigration a and Asylum
+□ Income-related Employment and Support Allowance

+$\Box$ Support from NASS (National Asylum Support Service) under part 6 of the Immigration and Asylum Act 1999

-☐ the guarantee element of State Pe nsion Credit
+$\Box$ the guarantee element of State Pension Credit

-☐ Child Tax Credit (with no Workin) with an annual ii ncome of no more than i £16,190
+□ Child Tax Credit (with no Working Tax Credit) with an annual income of no more than £16,190

-☐ Working Tax Credit run-on ,
+□ Working Tax Credit run-on

-☐ Universal Credit.
+$\Box$ Universal Credit.

+DECLARATION

-DECLARATION The information I have given on this form held securely and will be used only for to process my application for free school my family's financial circumstances as set ocal authority p I meals.
-I also a urposes.
-I agree to gree to notify the I the local authority using th nis information
+The information I have given on this form is complete and accurate.
+I understand that my personal information is held securely and will be used only for local authority purposes.
+I agree to the local authority using this information to process my application for free school meals.
+I also agree to notify the local authority in writing of any change in my family's financial circumstances as set out in this form.

-Signature of parent/guardian: • • • • • • • • • • • • • • • • • • • •
+Signature of parent/guardian: .....

-Date:
+Date: .....